streamdal/streamdal/README.md

-# snitch-server
+# streamdal-server

-The server component in the `snitch` ecosystem.
+The server component in the Streamdal ecosystem.

 The server exposes 3 APIs: